Cuongvn08/RMCosGAN/README.md

 ![](/figures/images_cat_64x64.png)

 ## Citation
-Please cite our paper if PyramidNets is used:
+Please cite our paper if RMCosGAN is used:
 ```
 @article{RMCosGAN,
   title={An Empirical Study on GANs with Margin Cosine Loss and Relativistic Discriminator},